Careers Work Experience

 We are in competition with all the schools in Aylesbury and Milton Keynes to secure the best placements.
 Don’t delay.
 Work Experience application forms are now available to download.
-You can hand in completed forms anytime between now and 16th April.
 See guidance notes to help complete the form.

 What's with Work Experience?

 Work Experience is a vital part of a rounded education.
 Let’s face it the whole reason we go to school is to become a fully functioning, positive member of society, and that in simple terms means becoming part of the work force; to pay taxes, to spend your disposable income and to do this for as long as possible.
 The technicalities of this are explained in this document.
 All things being equal you are more likely to continue to be member of the work force and therefore contribute to social cohesion, if you are happy at work.
 So finding the right job is really important and work experience can help you do that.
 To help you find out what works for you all Year 10 students are strongly advised to take up a two week work experience programme during the final part of the summer term.

 As I stated earlier I think work experience is one of the most valuable projects a student can undertake, so long as the placement is well thought through, and not just a two week holiday.
 Why?
 Well it helps you to network and this is key aspect of job hunting, it is not uncommon for a student to be offered an apprenticeship on the back of a successful work experience.
 It can also confirm that your choice of career is sound or alternatively, if the placement doesn’t go well, force you to reassess your options.